Devanshhuuu/Git-Repository/README.txt

 14. 'git commit -m"<your commit message>"' -> if we want to avoid opeing of the vimo/nano code editor for commit message

     d8538270c05028271365149ea3b681215b0c8114    e6e1b1b6ca7e4085e5b539647a590eb2ef5a3841

+15. 'git remote' -> list down all the connection names

+16. 'Remote connection' -> it  helps you to link two git repositories for uploading and downloading changes from each otherwise

+17. ' git remote rm <name of remote>' -> this command deletes a remote connection

+18. ' git remote rename <oldname> <newname>' -> this command renames the git remote

+19. 'git remote add <name of remote> <link of remote> ' -> this commmand helps us to add a new link to the remote repo and give a name to it

+NOTE : the name of the remote connection is always used to establish communnication between repos.